schrotie/quary/demo/helloFramework/README.md

 ```html
 <span slot="before">Huh?</span>
 ```
-All this is the web platform magic for you, no ShadowQuery, so far!
+All this is the web platform magic for you, no Quary, so far!
 But now we're getting to implementing `<hello-framework>`: the constructor does something with `$(this).on('click', ...)` - `<hello-framework>` wants to express its love for you!
 But you have to give it your attention first with a carassing click of your mouse. `$(this)` selects your `<hello-framework>` element in this case and the `on` method attaches an event handler, here: 'click'.
 Let's make `<hello-framework>` even more love-crazed: replace 'click' by 'mouseenter'.

 Next we defined `connectedCallback`.
 Again this is a standard platform callback that gets called, when `<hello-framework>` is attached to the DOM.
 Actually, in this example it makes no difference from the constructor, because `<hello-framework>` is hardwired in the HTML.
 But when you write a component you will sometimes want to do some stuff, when you element is hooked up.
 Consider this code:
 ```js